Prash74/MapReduce_Python/README.md

 # MapReduce Implementation for common analysis problems in Python

+1. Word Count